 Map: Top 25 Bourg d'Oisans et l'Alpe d'Huez 3335 ET

-Starting at the "Rond Point des Pistes" roundabout in Alpe d'Huez, follow the Route des Lacs road up to the Col du Poutran.
-At La Fontaine du Poutran, take the track on the left (signposted "EN3") to the model aeroplane site.
+> Starting at the «Rond Point des Pistes» roundabout in Alpe d’Huez, follow the Route des Lacs road up to the Col du Poutran.
+At La Fontaine du Poutran, take the track on the left (signposted «EN3»).

-Once at the Crête de la Sure (1995 m), you are at the highest point of the route.
+> Once at the Crête de la Sure (1995 m), you are at the highest point of the route.
 The path goes down to the right, crossing pastureland before passing under avalanche shelters and then winding its way along the edge of a forest.
-This section can be very fast for skillful riders and is a good exercise for those with less experience.
-The section to the avalanche shelters is part of the Megavalanche route.
+This section can be very fast for skillful riders and is a good exercise for those

-Or else, in the summer, cross over the dam to Allemond to take the free shuttle bus up to Oz, but remember that you need a ticket to take the cable car up to Alpe d'Huez.
-In any case, the shuttle bus goes sufficiently high to do the Boulangeard section again [EN 4]
+Or to go back to Alpe d'Huez in the summer, cross over the dam to Allemond to take the cable car up to Oz and then to Alpe d'Huez.
+Remember that you need a ticket to take the cable car.

 J+ : 220 m